sbaril/Photoshop-Scripts/README.md

 **Disclaimer:** I'm not a developer so all the Scripts are generated via Photoshop **Actions** converted via the **x-tools** (ActionFileToJavascript.jsx):

 http://ps-scripts.sourceforge.net/xtools.html

+or coded using AI tools like ChatGPT, Claude.ai and more.